subscriptions-project/swg-js/docs/deferred-account-flow.md

   // The entitlement enables this product.
   // 1.
 Check if the publisher site has account/user info for this subscription. if (!hasAssociatedUserAccount(entitlements)) {
     // 2.
-Start deferred account creation.
-    subscriptions.completeDeferredAccountCreation(
+Account was not found, or existing account has no subscription.
+    // Let's create a new one or link to the existing publisher account. subscriptions.completeDeferredAccountCreation({
+      entitlements: entitlements,
-        {entitlements: entitlements, consent: true})
+      consent: true
+    }).then(response => {
+      // 1.
+The user has consented to account creation.
+Create account
+      // based on the response.
-        .then(function(response) {
+      createOrUpdateAccountPromise.then(() => {
+        // 2.
+Signal that the account creation is complete. response.complete().then(() => {
           // 3.
-The user has consented to account creation.
-Create account based
-          //    on the response.
-          // 4.
-Signal that the account creation is complete. response.complete().then(function() {
-            // 5.
 The flow is complete.
         });
+      }, (errorDetails) => {
+        // If the account creation fails, redirect the user to an error page window.location = errorDetails.redirectUrl
     });
   }
 }
 ```